Two Conflux Technology Heat Exchangers on a white background

 “The difference between the two is qualification is something that you do like to validate the product actually works and meets the performance requirements.
 Whereas certification is when you claim compliance with a certain known standard.

-Typically, from my experience working in Aerospace, you would go through a qualification process first, where you basically expose the part to all the elements, and push the part to near (or even full) destruction, but then on the back of that you have a substantial amount of data that would prove the reliability and safety of the product, leading you to certification.”
+Typically, from my experience working in Aerospace, you would go through a qualification process first, where you basically expose the part to all the elements, and push the part to near (or even full) destruction, but then on the back of that you have a substantial amount of data that would prove the reliability and safety of the product, leading you to certification,” shares Andrew Milner, Quality Manager at Conflux Technology

 Qualification Assurance at Conflux Technology

 An effective Quality Management System is a key enabler for much of the above, ensuring there is an appropriate standard of organisational governance in place with regards to Quality Assurance, and there are sufficient controls deployed at an operational level to maintain consistency of approach - supported by verifiable records where necessary.
-The Quality Management System of Conflux Technology is independently certified to ISO9001:2015 by an accredited certification body, and we are actively working towards expanding our Management System certification to cater for the needs of customers in more specialist sectors.
+The Quality Management System of Conflux Technology is independently certified to AS9100D by an accredited certification body.

 Qualification and Certification in Additive Manufacturing

-In the AM world this means that the whole AM process flow including the system/platform, process and material need to be qualified to a certain level to produce certified parts that meet standards, design specifications and end use performance targets.
+In the Additive Manufacturing world this means that the whole AM process flow including the system/platform, process and material need to be qualified to a certain level to produce certified parts that meet standards, design specifications and end use performance targets.

 Heat exchangers have been used in engineering systems since the industrial revolution.
 This means that there is a high level of confidence associated with the performance and reliability of traditionally manufactured heat exchangers.
 This is naturally driven from the maturity of the manufacturing processes and supporting data that are available in the public domain.
 In contrast, AM is less mature and there is a lot more qualification data required to support and speed up the certification process.